TeichArmband35/nina-tts-alert/README.md

 The TTS Override activates automatically when a new warning with a higher severity than the current one has been issued for the area.
 It can also be activated manually (see Console Commands → `ttsovr`).

+### Maintenance
+The program will reset itself, in order to avoid a memory leak

 ### TTS Cooldown
 After a warning has been processed, the TTS system will not process any other warnings